Qiwei-W/WSM-main/README.md

 🚧 **The code is currently being organized and will be released soon.
 Stay tuned!**

+Currently, we only provide the core plug-and-play Wavelet Scattering Module (WSM).
+Codes for integrating this module into other models for classification and generation tasks,
+as well as pretrained weights, will be uploaded gradually in the future.

 Transformers have demonstrated strong global modeling capabilities in vision tasks, but their lack of inherent inductive biases often limits their ability to capture fine-grained and stable local structures.
 To address this limitation, we propose a lightweight and flexible Wavelet Scattering Module (WSM)